kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 ##### Behavior with No Default Gateway

-If no Gateway has `spec.isDefault` set to `true`, then all Routes MUST specify `parentRefs` entries with specific Gateways in order to be accepted by Gateways, and all Gateways MUST treat `spec.useDefaultGateway` as if it were set to `false` in all Routes.
+If no Gateway has `spec.defaultScope` set, then all Gateways MUST ignore `spec.useDefaultGateway` in all Routes.
+A Route will be bound to only those Gateways that it specifically names in `parentRefs` entries.

 ##### Deleting a Default Gateway